 The relationship between the clauses of a harmonised European standard drafted on the basis of a Commission’s mandate or a standardisation request in support of specific EU legislation, and the requirements of such EU legislation that the standard aims to cover, is made explicit in the foreword of that standard and especially in a separate informative annex, called “Annex Z”.
 When a harmonised standard intends to cover more than one EU legislative act, it must include several Annexes Z (usually designated as “ZA”, “ZB”… “ZZ”), each of them indicating the relevant legal requirements aimed to be covered by the normative contents of the standard.

 The format of the Annex Z is determined by specific agreements between the Commission and the European standardisation organisations, to ensure that clear, precise and accurate information is provided to the users of harmonised European standards.
 It includes one or more tables listing the clauses of the standards, their correspondence with the legal requirements, and any other indications and comments necessary for the correct use of the standard (for instance, if some legal requirements are not covered or partially covered by the standard).
 In this sense, the role of Annexes Z is especially important for the purpose of legal clarity and certainty, being the necessary tool addressed to users of harmonised European standards to clearly identify the contents of the standard that are appropriate to cover the requirements of the EU legislation and to confer the presumption of conformity with them, when the reference of the standard is cited in the OJEU.
-Annex Z also refers legal requirements not covered or partially covered, allowing the manufacturer to identify them and to implement additional action in order to comply with legal requirements.
+Annex Z also refers to legal requirements not covered or partially covered, allowing the manufacturer to identify them and to implement additional action in order to comply with these legal requirements.
 Without an adequate Annex Z, a harmonised standard lacks the necessary element of legal clarity and cannot be referenced in the OJEU, therefore its voluntary use cannot confer any presumption of conformity.

 Harmonised European standards in support of the EU legislation on medical devices